-You know the HOST® Dry Extraction Carpet Cleaning System is a simple and effective method for deep cleaning carpet anytime without the inconvenience of getting it wet, but did you know that HOST can also be used to clean grouted tile floors?
+You know the HOST® Dry Extraction Cleaning System is a simple and effective method for deep cleaning carpet anytime without the inconvenience of getting it wet, but HOST can also be used to clean textured hard floors like: grouted tile, LVT, rubber floors, concrete, wood, granite, epoxy coated floors!

-- The counter-rotating brushes of the Liberator, Freestyle and Reliant machines easily scrub the grout and dislodge dirt and grease.
+- The counter-rotating brushes of the Liberator, Freestyle and Reliant machines easily scrub the floor and dislodge dirt and grease.

-- HOST Cleaner contains a balanced blend of water, detergents, wetting agents and natural ingredients that dissolve and trap the dirt and grease.
+- HOST extractorSponges® contains a balanced blend of water, detergents, and natural ingredients that dissolve and absorb the dirt and grease.

 - HOST is safe to use because it does not contain harsh chemicals like bleach or acid and does not emit any noxious fumes.

-- HOST leaves no chemical residue behind to attract dirt and cause rapid resoiling of the grout.
+- HOST leaves no chemical residue behind to attract dirt and cause rapid resoiling of the floor.

-- Hard-to-reach areas can easily be cleaned using the HOST spotZAPPER.
+- Hard-to-reach areas can easily be cleaned using a hand brush.

-- Grout is left clean and ready for immediate use.
+- Textured hard floor is left clean and ready for immediate use.

 1. Place red grout brushes on the HOST Machine.
-Caution: The red grout brushes should only be used on grout, DO NOT use on carpet.
+Caution: The red grout brushes should only be used on hard floors, DO NOT use on carpet.

 2. Apply a handful of HOST to each square yard.
 Don’t apply to more than 300 square feet at a time or the HOST may dry out before cleaning is completed.